Vertigo (Wand album)

 Vertigo is the sixth studio album by the American psychedelic rock band Wand, released on July 26, 2024, through Drag City.
-It is the band's first studio album since Laughing Matter (2019) and follows a period of touring, a live album release, and lineup changes that saw Wand return to a quartet.
-The band wrote and produced the album themselves, recording it entirely in their home studio.
-Vertigo was developed from over 50 hours of improvisation and assembled through an exploratory, self-produced process.
+It is the band's first album to feature bassist Evan Backer following the departures of keyboardist Sofia Arreguin and bassist Lee Landey, returning Wand to a four-piece lineup.
+The album was written and self-produced by the band, and recorded by guitarist Robbie Cody at his Los Angeles studio.
+Its eight tracks were assembled from more than 50 hours of recorded improvisation.

-Musically, critics have categorized Vertigo as a rock recording with elements of psychedelic rock and art pop.
-The album incorporates orchestral textures such as strings, horns, and woodwinds, and prioritizes mood over technicality.
-Critics highlighted its layered sound and evolving song structures, noting influences from Radiohead, Can, and Talk Talk.
-Vertigo was supported by a North American and European tour, during which Wand debuted much of the new material in live settings.
-The band also released two singles—"Smile" and "JJ"—ahead of the album's release, with early copies made available at tour merchandise stands.
+Musically, critics have categorized Vertigo as a rock album with elements of psychedelic rock, art pop, noise, indie rock, and post-rock.
+Reviews noted its use of strings, horns, and woodwind instruments, as well as comparisons to artists including Radiohead, Can, and Talk Talk.
+Two singles, "Smile" and "JJ", preceded the album's release.
+Wand promoted the album with tours of North America and Europe, performing new material both before and after its release.

-Background
+Background and recording

-Following the release of Wand's fifth studio album Laughing Matter in 2019, Wand entered a five-year period marked by continued activity.
-During this interval, the band undertook extensive touring in support of Laughing Matter and issued a live album, Spiders in the Rain, in 2022.
-The live release captured the expansive nature of their performances during this era.

-After the band's lineup functioned as a quintet for their previous two studio albums, Wand returned to their original quartet configuration.'
-Keyboardist Sofia Arreguin and founding bassist Lee Landey departed and bassist Evan Backer joined the group in 2022, replacing Landey, leaving a lineup consisting of lead vocalist and guitarist Cory Hanson, guitarist Robert Cody, Backer, and drummer Evan Burrows.
-The album was recorded after another change in the band's lineup.
-Langdon Hickman of Treble noted this shift as part of what they viewed as a broader creative reset before Plum (2017).
-This lineup change was credited with renewing the band's chemistry and contributing to the "visceral charge" of their subsequent recordings.

-In addition to group activity, Hanson also pursued solo projects, releasing two full-length albums: Pale Horse Rider (2021) and Western Cum (2023),' ranging from "cosmic country" to "glam guitar crunch".
+Following the release of Wand's fifth studio album, Laughing Matter (2019), the band undertook extensive touring in support of the album and issued a live album, Spiders in the Rain, in 2022.
+After the band's lineup functioned as a quintet for their previous two studio albums, Wand returned to a four-member lineup.'
+Keyboardist Sofia Arreguin and founding bassist Lee Landey departed and bassist Evan Backer joined the group in 2022, replacing Landey.
+Wand's vocalist Cory Hanson also pursued solo projects, releasing two studio albums: Pale Horse Rider (2021) and Western Cum (2023),' ranging from "cosmic country" to "glam guitar crunch".
 These solo efforts were recorded with contributions from Cody and Backer.